iamrakesh28/pacman-game/README.md

 `pip3 install pygame`

-To run the game, execute the command (chose suitable python interpreter) `python pacmanGUI.py` on the terminal.
+To run the game, execute the command (choose suitable python interpreter) `python pacmanGUI.py` on the terminal.

+or

 `pacmanGUI` is a executable file.
 Run the game from this file.